-If you want to start on bass guitar or improve your bass skills, check out these awesome Bass Guitar Lessons!
+If you want to start on bass guitar or improve your bass technique, check out these awesome Bass Guitar Lessons!

 You control that low end in a band.
 That extra rumble and great solid tone that drives and locks in with the drummer.
 Just massive!!

 But you can also “move” the band more than you think.
-And I don’t mean speed up or slow down (because you can play with that too :) but if you know some music theory, you can add some great chords in there. (heads up, simple music theory ahead)
+And I don’t mean speed up or slow down (because you can play with that too :) but if you do some bass study and know some music theory, you can add some great chords in there. (heads up, simple music theory ahead)

 As an easy example.
 Instead of following the guitarist with the root of the chord, you can also try to add the 3rd or 2nd and see where it leads you.

 That question is all over the internet.
 What should I choose, a 4 or 5 or 6 or 18 string bass guitar?

 Maybe pointless regarding becoming a great bass player, but still a valuable question in a certain way.
 You want to know what type of bass guitar you want.
 If you really need those low notes, and that full range of notes high up, and just bought a 4 string, you’re missing out.

 But if you bought a 6 string, and are just beginning to play some simple Pop covers, you might be overwhelmed with the huge range of notes. (and you probably won’t use half of it along the way)